 Our neuroanaesthesia SIA training programme offers SpRs an opportunity to train in all aspects of who complete 1-year SIA in neuroanaesthesia.
 Our training experience is flexible and designed to meet individual learning and development plans.
-It is supported by dedicated weekly consultant led teaching and journal club as well as a monthly guest teaching programme delivered by expert

-Our training program in perioperative neuroscience is also accredited by the International Council for we are proactively engaged in the quality improvement and patient safety initiatives as well as teaching, management, and research.
+It is supported by dedicated weekly consultant led teaching and journal club as well as a monthly guest teaching programme delivered by expert speakers, regular mortality and morbidity meetings, and Quality and Safety meetings.
+As a department we are proactively engaged in the quality improvement and patient safety initiatives as well as teaching, management, and research.
 Opportunities to partake in neuro-simulation is also available.